nazime1/Principles-of-Software/docs/processes.md

 ![](images/reqs.png)

 There are a few ways to measure complexity.
-For example, there are **Function Points**, <span style="color:blue;">roughly the number of user interactions within the system</span>, **Cyclomatic Complexity**, the <span style="color:blue;">number of predicate nodes in a control flow graph</span>, and lines of code.
+For example, there are **Function Points**, <span style="color:#0091ff;">roughly the number of user interactions within the system</span>, **Cyclomatic Complexity**, the <span style="color:#0091ff;">number of predicate nodes in a control flow graph</span>, and lines of code.
 The following graph illustrates some of this well:

 ![](images/fpoints.png)

 Requirements can be classified in a few different ways.
-For example, the **FURPS+ Model** is an acronym for <span style="color:blue;">Functionality, Usability, Reliability, Performance, and Supportability</span>.
+For example, the **FURPS+ Model** is an acronym for <span style="color:#0091ff;">Functionality, Usability, Reliability, Performance, and Supportability</span>.
 The + stands for design constraints, implementation requirements, and anything else specific to the system.

 ## Software Development Processes